Monday, April 14, 2008

 ====================================================================================

 One of the major challenges we face as a palliative care team looking after people with advanced cancer in their homes is helping children prepare for the death of a parent.
 Nothing is more difficult and more necessary.
 When it comes to children, there is a shared belief across the board that they should be spared bad news.
-Contrary to what we adults may like to believe, children hear and see everything.
-If ignored, children end up causing themselves unnecessary harm, as they tend to imagine the worst.
-This often includes blaming themselves for the ill health and death of a parent.

 Children need explanation and information just like anyone else.
 They are keen observers.
 We may think that we are not communicating with them when we do not speak to them, but we are, in fact, doing so all the time.
 Our body language and expressions speak for themselves.
 If we shut children out from what is a momentous event in their lives we run the risk of scarring their psyches forever.
 This is especially so if the surviving parent does not have a loving relationship with the children or is so wrapped up in personal grief as to be unable to offer support.
 Such a parent may end up looking for support from children.
 Children grieve as much as adults do, even though they may not have the language to do so.
 Their actions speak loud and clear.